TeaPearce/Counter-Strike_Behavioural_Cloning/README.md

 ArXiv paper: Counter-Strike Deathmatch with Large-Scale Behavioural Cloning

 ## What's included
-We include a script to run (TO APPEAR SOON!)
+We include a script to run the trained agent (TO APPEAR SOON!).
+We list below the game settings we used when running the agent.

 ## What's not included
 We do not share the parts of the code used to scrape the large-scale dataset.
 There are several reasons for this -- 1) it contains code that can be easily modified for cheating purposes 2) the paper is not yet published and we are continuing to develop it ourselves.